-SCAN OR CODE FOR EXERCISES ☐ PLANNING STAFF MEETING WORKSHEET Questions to ask and space to take notes.
+PLANNING STAFF MEETING WORKSHEET Questions to ask and space to take notes.
+SCAN QR CODE FOR EXERCISES

-HIRE A PROFESSIONAL California Law allows homeowners to submit an owner-builder application, but many who start down this path have a hard time.
+time.
 The process can be technical and complex, and they are liable if anything goes wrong.
 Generally, it is better to have a professional on your side, which is why most homeowners choose to work with one through the permitting process.

+HIRE A

+PROFESSIONAL

+allows homeowners

+application, but many

+who start down this

+path have a hard

+California Law

+to submit an

+owner-builder

-Submit Your Application Planning Permit Application Some places require you to go through an initial review with the Planning Department (sometimes called zoning approval or zoning compliance) to make sure that you are allowed to build an ADU on your property.
+Planning Permit Application Some places require you to go through an initial review with the Planning Department (sometimes called zoning approval or zoning compliance) to make sure that you are allowed to build an ADU on your property.
 Check with staff to see whether this is a separate step or if you can submit your planning application and building permit application at the same time or if you need zoning approval before moving on to the building permit application.
 Building Permit Application Submitting an application is different everywhere.
 Staff will advise you how to submit your application.
 After your application is submitted, the first step will be for staff to review it for completeness.
 Once it is deemed complete-meaning you correctly submitted all required materials and details-other departments and agencies will begin their review.
 Under state law, local governments, utilities, and special districts have 60 days after your application is deemed complete for their review, although they often do so more quickly.
 If an application is denied, a full set of comments with a list of incorrect items and how those can be remedied must be provided.
 Application fees and when they are due will also vary by location.
 See more details later in this section.
 PUBLIC HEARINGS: THE EXCEPTION Most ADUs will not require a public hearing, but if your ADU does not comply with the normal rules, like exceeding size or height limits or requires a special permit, it may need additional review.

-PHOTO: ADU MARIN WHAT IF I HAVE AN UNPERMITTED ADU?
+WHAT IF I HAVE AN UNPERMITTED ADU?
 For unpermitted ADUs built before January 1, 2018, state law clarifies that local governments must approve a permit to legalize even if it is in violation of building standards, state ADU code, or the local ADU ordinance unless it is a "health and safety concern" or if the building is deemed "substandard" by state Health and Safety Code.
 This law clarification gives those ADUs a clear path forward to being legalized, which benefits both the homeowner and local government.
 WHAT IF I HAVE A BUILDING CODE VIOLATION OR UNPERMITTED STRUCTURE ON MY PROPERTY?
 State law says an ADU permit cannot be denied due to nonconforming zoning, building code violations or unpermitted structures unless there is a threat to public health or safety and they are not affected by building the ADU.